mlochbaum/BQN/doc/rank.md

         "∘∘" »⎉1 a

 The rank for a given argument is clamped, so that on a rank 3 argument for example, a rank of ¯5 counts as ¯3 and a rank of 6 counts as 3 (same for any other value less than ¯3 or greater than 3, although it does have to be a whole number).
-You may have noticed there's [no](../commentary/problems.md#rankdepth-negative-zero) option for ¯0, "don't map over anything", but ∞ serves that purpose as it indicates the highest possible rank and thus the entire array.
+You may have noticed there's [no](../commentary/problems.md#rankdepth-negative-zero) option for ¯0, "don't map over anything", but ∞ serves that purpose, as it indicates the highest possible rank and thus the entire array.
 More on why that's useful later.

 ### Frame and Cells

+Lets look at things more systematically.
+Suppose `x` has shape `4‿3‿2‿1‿0`, and we'd like to approach it with `⎉2`, or equivalently `⎉¯3`.
+This choice splits the axes of `x` into two parts: leading axes (shapes `4‿3‿2`) make up the *frame* of `x`, while trailing axes give the shape `1‿0` of each *cell* of `x`.

+        ≢   <⎉2 ↕4‿3‿2‿1‿0

+        ≢ ⊑ <⎉2 ↕4‿3‿2‿1‿0

+We can build a frame array using `<⎉2`, as shown above.
+In the general case, the frame remains conceptual: the actual array `<⎉2 x` is never created, and the result might also not have the shape `4‿3‿2`.
+But the result shape does always have `4‿3‿2` as a prefix.
+Rank maps over these axes, leaving them intact.
+And it can be defined in terms of the cell-splitting function `<⎉k`, and its inverse [Merge](couple.md#merge-and-array-theory) (`>`).

+    F⎉k x  ←→  >F¨<⎉k x

+That is, `F⎉k` splits its argument into `k`-cells, applies `F` to each of these (in index order, of course), then merges the results into a single array.

+        +˝⎉1 4‿2⥊↕8

+        +˝¨<⎉1 4‿2⥊↕8  # +˝ of a list is a unit

+        >+˝¨<⎉1 4‿2⥊↕8

+Each can be implemented by acting on 0-cells with Rank too: `F⌾⊑⎉0 x ←→ F¨x`, meaning that `F¨` applies `F` to the interior of each 0-cell, that is, each element.
+Some half-way identities are `<∘F⎉k  ←→ F¨<⎉k` and `F∘⊑⎉0 ←→ >F¨`.

 ### Multiple and computed ranks